-We may observe difficulties in learning even though a subject correctly repeats the same voluntary activity, and the previous discussion may explain why the history by which we reach the skill may become significant, when we learn to execute very fluently a series of complex movements, such as in athletics or in playing a musical instrument102.
+We may observe difficulties in learning even when a subject follows the strategy of correctly repeating the same voluntary activity.
+The previous discussion may explain in particular why the history by which we reach the skill may become significant in learning to execute fluently a series of complex movements, such as in athletics or in playing a musical instrument82.
 Let the first part of the planned movement have as a counterpart some physical processes, and let these physical processes, in the conditions of the movement's occurrence, belong to a trajectory segment whose continuation does not contain the processes that are the counterpart of the continuation of the planned movement.
-Clearly the planned movement cannot occur in these conditions, and we can only try to change the conditions under which to execute the movement, or to plan differently the details of the movement.
-We can expect analogous situations in medical rehabilitation, particularly when it significantly involves the plasticity of the nervous system.
+Clearly the planned movement cannot occur in these conditions, and we can only try to change the conditions under which we execute the movement, or we can plan differently the details of the movement.
+We expect analogous situations in medical rehabilitation, particularly when rehabilitation significantly involves the plasticity of the nervous system.